View

 What is an Augmented Reality?

-Augmented Reality is a piece of technology created to help show something enhanced by technology in the real world.
+Augmented Reality is technology created to help show something enhanced by technology in the real world.
 In this instance, visitors to the Cahokia site can use their phone cameras at specific locations and the program will show them what the Cahokia looked like in the spot they are currently standing.

 A video from the Cahokia Mounds Museum Society that explores the daily lives of the people of the Cahokia sight.